 Is Tom Kha Gai Soup Healthy?

-Garlic and galangal have strong anti-inflammatory, anti-oxidant, anti-viral, and anti-bacterial properties (read more about garlic on Everyday Health and find out about galangal on Healthline).
+Garlic and galangal both have strong anti-inflammatory, anti-oxidant, anti-viral, and anti-bacterial properties (read more about garlic on Everyday Health and find out about galangal on Healthline).

-Coconut milk is rich with healthy fat (learn more on WebMD).
+Also, coconut milk is rich with healthy fat (learn more on WebMD).

 More Unique Soups to Make